 In my own personal dictionary, I cannot avoid seeing Hype as anything else than a factor of stress.
 Not just another element of our developer culture, but an actual trigger of anxiety, burnout, Fear Of Missing Out (or “FOMO,”) and other niceties that are plaguing the minds of my colleagues.

 In many ways, Hype spreads like cancer.
-It starts often unnoticed, spreading and multiplying in otherwise sane hosts, and by the time it is discovered it is usually too late.
+It often starts unnoticed, spreading and multiplying in otherwise sane hosts, and by the time it is discovered it is usually too late.

 Hype increases job instability, it feeds anxieties, and sustains a rather shallow cohort of trainers, consultants, businesses, online courses and whatnot, venting platitudes and marketing dogma to whoever is worried enough to lose their jobs.
 It is a source of antagonism, decrepitude, and trolling, all of which our craft could genuinely avoid for the greater good.
 How many otherwise competent workers have been fired for not being “on the cutting edge” anymore?
 How many dollars were spent in training teams for technologies that simply disappeared a few years later?
 How many rewrites have happened to take an otherwise fine working system into a new paradigm, dismantling teams, introducing bugs, and killing revenue?